-a) How we evaluate the effectiveness of provision for pupils with SEN b) How we assess and review the progress of pupils with SEND
+a) How we evaluate the effectiveness of provision for pupils with SEN b) How we assess and review the progress of pupils with SEND c) The school's approach to teaching pupils with SEND

 The effectiveness of interventions is evaluated by class teachers and reported to the Senior Leadership Team (SLT) and SENDCo.
 Information is collated and stored on a database.